civican/legisinfo/44-1/bills/C-19/bill_text.md

 Subsection 62(2) of the `Emergencies Act` is replaced by the following:

-**(2)** The Parliamentary Review Committee shall include at least one member of the House of Commons from each party that has a recognized membership of **12** or more persons in that House and at least the **Leader of the Government in the Senate or Government Representative in the Senate, or his or her nominee, the Leader of the Opposition in the Senate, or his or her nominee, and the Leader or Facilitator who is referred to in any of paragraphs 62.4(1)(c) to (e) of the `Parliament of Canada Act`, or his or her nominee**.
+**(2)** The Parliamentary Review Committee shall include at least one member of the House of Commons from each party that has a recognized membership of 12 or more persons in that House and at least the Leader of the Government in the Senate or Government Representative in the Senate, or his or her nominee, the Leader of the Opposition in the Senate, or his or her nominee, and the Leader or Facilitator who is referred to in any of paragraphs 62.4(1)(c) to (e) of the `Parliament of Canada Act`, or his or her nominee.

 ##### Official Languages Act